The Power of Effective Collaboration and Groups Within a Matrix Structure in a Global Insurance Company

 - 96% reported that the programme helped identify group/team strengths and areas of challenge

-- 88% reported that the programme helped clarify the key themes that will assist the organization in becoming more capable
+- 88% reported that the programme helped clarify the key themes that will assist the organisation in becoming more capable

 - 88% reported that the programme had given them confidence to take action